-Ministry of Children's Services – the provincial government ministry responsible for child care & intervention, early childhood development, foster & kinship care, adoption, and improvements for children and youth.
+Ministry of Children and Family Services (formerly Children's Services) – the provincial government ministry responsible for child care & intervention, early childhood development, foster & kinship care, adoption, and improvements for children and youth.

 Ministry of Advanced Education – the provincial government focused on the province’s adult learning system and financial supports for adult students and a listing of Alberta’s First Nations Colleges.

 Ministry of Education – the provincial government ministry responsible for education, including early childhood education and PUF funding.

 Ministry of Health – the provincial government ministry responsible for all aspects of health (child health, growing up healthy, physical activity, healthy eating, inclusion, etc.).

 Ministry of Indigenous Relations - the provincial government ministry that work with Aboriginal communities, federal government, industry and other stakeholders to enhance the quality of life of Aboriginal people in Alberta.